apache/cloudstack-documentation/source/conceptsandterminology/concepts.rst

 from Zone-wide to Cluster-wide and vice versa.
 The option will be visible only after the Primary Storage has been disabled.

-This feature is tested and supported for the following Hypervisor-Protocol- Storage Provider combinations:
+This feature is tested and supported for the following hypervisor and storage
+combinations:

--  KVM - NFS - Default Primary
+-  KVM with NFS

--  KVM - CEPH/RBD - Default Primary
+-  KVM with CEPH/RBD

--  VMWare - NFS - Default Primary
+-  VMWare with NFS

 It is possible to use this functionality with other configurations but some manual intervention might be needed by the Administrator to make it work.